This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - Once cream has reached the desired consistency, layer it in a trifle bowl with the cake pieces, alternating layers until done.
 Finish with a layer of cream and top with fresh blueberries!

-- For best results, refrigerate overnight before serving.
+- For best results, refrigerate at least 2 hours before serving.
 (But it can be served right away.)